 Abstract: Until recently, all Canadian mutual funds were required to disclose all their individual trades, offering a unique and ideal opportunity to measure and analyze the cost and performance of mutual funds’ trades.
 We find that active management delivers both cheaper trades and better subsequent performance, and that the dissipative effect of flow-driven transactions costs is primarily through forced sales.
 Fund size associates with both cheaper trades and better subsequent performance, and a series of trades predicts more price movement in the predicted direction, indicating the value to funds of keeping their trading anonymous.

 This course combines lectures and cases, and will go through actual situations where companies need to make strategic decisions on raising equity capital.
 We will address different phases of a company's life cycle.
 Through these cases, from the decision-makers perspective, we will explore the different paths that can be taken and consider issues such as investor activism, governance and regulatory and valuation impact.
-FNCE 283 is a half semester course offered in Q3 during the spring semester.
+FNCE 283 is a half semester course.
+FNCE 238 is recommended but not required.

 Integrates the work of the various courses and familiarizes the student with the tools and techniques of research.

-This course combines lectures and cases, and will go through actual situatio where companies need to make strategic decisions on raising equity capital.
+This half-semester course combines lectures and cases, and will go through actual situation where companies need to make strategic decisions on raising equity capital.
 We will address different phases of a company's life cycle.
 Through these cases, from the decision-makers perspective, we will explore the different paths that can be taken and consider issues such as investor activism, governance and regulatory and valuation impact.
-FNCE 783 is a half semester course offered in Q3 of the spring semester.

 Strategic Equity Finance has a new course number effective 19A This course is listed as FNCE783 going forward